 Prerequisite: Minimum of "C" average in Biology, Chemistry and Physics.
 (Physics may be taken concurrently.)
+An A average in CP Bio and successful completion of ACP Physics and Chemistry.

 This course introduces the science of forensics.
 It allows students to experience the application of science in a real world setting.
 They will have the opportunity to apply scientific inquiry and draw conclusions based on the analysis of facts.
 This course is open to seniors who have completed three years of accelerated college prep science course.